Maheshvala318/KisaanAI/README.md

 AI-Driven Agricultural Chatbot for Farmers

+AI-Driven Agricultural Chatbot for Farmers
 📌 Problem Statement

+Farmers face scattered and unreliable information on:

+Crop care and soil management

+Pest control and disease prevention

+Government subsidies and schemes

+Weather-related risks

-Farmers face scattered information on crop care, soil health, pest control, subsidies, and weather risks, leading to crop losses, financial strain, and delayed interventions.
+These gaps often lead to crop losses, financial strain, and delayed interventions.

 🎯 Objectives

-Multilingual chatbot for agriculture guidance
+Multilingual chatbot for easy communication in regional languages

-Voice support for easy interaction
+Voice support for hands-free interaction

-Crop/soil/pest image analysis and alerts
+Image analysis: Farmers can upload crop, soil, or pest images for AI-based recommendations

-Integration with government agricultural schemes and advisory databases
+Government integration: Guidance aligned with agricultural schemes and advisories

 🛠️ Tech Stack

-NLP: Rasa for structured query & farmer interaction flows
+NLP: Rasa for structured query and farmer interaction flows

 Backend: Python